shoutbomb/libsbapi/README.md

 14 - Item is not eligible for renewal as maximum number renewals for the item has been reached 15 - Item is not eligible for renewal due to limit set on how many overdue items a patron can have at one time

-### Example: overdue– returns user barcode/item barcode and charge status when querying a user barcode
+###  overdue– returns user barcode/item barcode and charge status when querying a user barcode

 https://server:port/cgi-bin/sb.cgi?report=chkcharge&uid=21967002133994&id=31967011342030